 2. Ask how many databases are used by the system

 3. Ask about ad-hoc reporting – is there a way for a non-technical end-user to report against the system?

 4. Ask the vendor directly if they bought any of their code from any other company.
 With the exception of small third party code libraries (like a spell checker or user interface controls) the answer should be ‘no’.

 5. Look at past press releases for the company and see what companies they have bought over time to assess how much of the application came from someone else.

 While the multi-platform problem has a bigger negative impact on in-house implementation, its almost as big a problem for hosted solutions.
 Hosted providers can hide their platform disparities from client IT departments however the functional problems multiple disparate platforms present are just as substantial in a hosted solution.

 Lucernex has employed the same group of developers since 2000 with the same chief architect and same product designer.
-Other than the addition of Ken Brown (of SLIM fame), we have had the most consistent group of developers of any SLM or IWMS vendor.
-As a result we have ONE code base, ONE Java Platform, ONE Database and ONE design pattern.
-This allows for a simple IT infrastructure to support Lx Retail which made our move to the cloud, with the Lucernex Cloud, a snap.
+Other than the addition of Ken Brown (of SLIM fame) in 2009, we have had the most consistent group of developers of any IWMS vendor.
+As a result we have ONE code base, ONE Platform, ONE Database and ONE design pattern.
+This allows for a simple IT infrastructure to support Lx Retail which made our move to the True Cloud a snap.
 We have a workflow engine we developed into the core of our application and a simple, intuitive ad-hoc report builder that any user, technical or not, can use effectively after an hour of training.
-Our application might not look as fancy as some of the firms with multiple platforms and many third party applications cobbled together, but having a single platform and code base allows us to offer unparalleled functionality at a much lower cost.